-Breadfruit in Hawaii: try some Hawaiian ulu in your diet
+Breadfruit in Hawaii: enjoy some healthy Hawaiian ulu in your diet

 Breadfruit in Hawaii is becoming a more popular staple food in Hawaiian cuisine and starting to replace potatoes, poi or rice as a supplement in many households looking for a healthier alternative starch.

-Did you know that breadfruit are members of the Moraceae family (fig) and that the fruit and seeds are all edible?
+Did you know that Hawaiian breadfruit are members of the Moraceae family (fig) and that the fruit and seeds are all edible?
 Breadfruit in Hawaii are beneficial to the environment, are easy to grow on the island and they produce abundant and healthy fruit to use in savory or sweet dishes and even eaten raw.
 The ‘Tree of Bread’ has been used to combat hunger is many developing nations and is grown in Hawaii as one of those miracle fruits that is both nutritious and healthy and is considered a superfood on the islands.
+Trying some breadfruit in Hawaii and eating Hawaiian food is good, healthy and the way to eat on the islands.

 What is breadfruit or Hawaiian Ulu?

-Native originally to New Guinea and the Malayan archipelago, breadfruit moved throughout Southeast Asia and and Polynesia where it was grown extensively as a staple starch crop.
+Native originally to New Guinea and the Malayan archipelago, breadfruit in Hawaii or Ulu fruit originally came from Southeast Asia and and Polynesia where it was grown extensively as a staple starch crop.
 Eventually, breadfruit was exported to grow in many other tropical environments around the world with many uses for the food and materials and exciting dishes made out of the fruit in new and innovative ways.

-Introduction of breadfruit to Hawaii is fascinating where it was brought over by the Polynesians around 300AD as part of their canoe plants to grow on the islands.
+Introduction of breadfruit in Hawaii is fascinating where it was brought over by the Polynesians around 300AD as part of their canoe plants to grow on the islands.

-A staple food of the Hawaiian people and used in a lot of popular Hawaiian Food, breadfruit was also a large part of the culture and spiritual life of ancient Hawaiians.
+A staple food of the Hawaiian people and used in a lot of popular Hawaiian Food or Traditional Hawaiian Food, Hawaiian breadfruit or ulu fruit was also a large part of the culture and spiritual life of ancient Hawaiians.
 The food and plant was used as a source of food, building material for shelter, sap for the sealant, wood for the canoes, local crafts and even medicine they used daily on the islands.

 The species of breadfruit include three different types; Artocarpus Altilis Fosberg, Artocarpus Camansi Blanco and Artocarpus Maiannensis Trecul.
 Part of the fig family (Moracaeae), breadfruit has multiple uses as food, building material for shelter and canoes and even the sap was used as a sealant in building canoes.
 The leaves also have medicinal properties that cure skin and ear infections, cure toothaches and help with asthma conditions.

-There’s lots of breadfruit benefits and including it in your diet.
-Breadfruit is rich in vitamins, minerals and fibre and consists of the following:
+There’s lots of breadfruit benefits and including it in your diet is a great way to have a balanced and healthy starch in your system.
+Breadfruit is rich in vitamins, minerals and fibre and consists of the following nutrients and vitamins:

 - High in Vitamin C